mintty/mintty/wiki/Tips.md

 Therefore they tend to employ a timeout to decide.
 The delay on the escape key can be annoying though, particularly with the mode-dependent cursor above enabled.
 The timeout approach can also fail on slow connections or a heavily loaded machine.

-Mintty's "application escape key mode" can be used to avoid this by switching the escape key to an unambiguous keycode.
+Mintty's “application escape key mode” can be used to avoid this by switching the escape key to an unambiguous keycode.
 Add the following to _~/.vimrc_ to employ it in vim:

 ```
 let &t_ti.="\e[?7727h"